Getting to Know Jodel

 It’s important to know that the essential of Jodel is two mobile applications, an Android and an iOS mobile app.
 We usually release new versions weekly, there’s new versions of both apps on the app store either on the beta channel or after some testing on the main channels.
 The final triggering of release candidates is manual, but there are continuous integration pipelines for both of them, including the first phase which is running unit tests and some integration tests as well.

-The backend is a big NodeJS application with a MongoDB data layer which also needs to be deployed and operated.
+The backend is a big NodeJS application, which also needs to be deployed and operated, with a MongoDB data layer.
 The deployment triggering is manual, but all processes are pretty much automated.
 We’re using Flightplan together with Docker builds, which are built by our continuous integration pipeline.
 We are doing canary deployment - we start by just deploying on one server, observe how that is going and then move on to replacing the build on other servers as well.

-Regarding my personal preference and the direction that I’m giving the engineering team – there’s still a lot more to be automated.
-I eventually want to make sure that everything that needs to be deployed does not need to be deployed by humans.
-That as much as possible, so the verification canary deployments, or the generation of a release candidate for mobile does not require a human is looking at it.
-We need to have metrics that we know are stable and that we know we can rely on, or other kinds of mechanism to automate it completely.
+Regarding my personal preference and the direction that I’m giving the engineering team, I would say that there’s still a lot more to be automated.
+I eventually want to make sure that everything that needs to be deployed does not need to be deployed by humans, as much as possible; so the verification of canary deployments, or the generation of a release candidate for mobile does not require a human is looking at it.
+We should have metrics that we know are stable and that we know we can rely on, or other kinds of mechanisms to automate it completely.
 If it passes those tests it can go to production.

 Could you share what you know about the tech journey of the company?
 How did this team start out doing all these things?

-It’s important to understand, for the sake of context, that Jodel lost a CTO around the end of last year, and was almost effectively without a CTO until August - around the time that I joined.
-There was some senior guidance on the tech side, but I don’t think there was an overall strategy for many of these things.
+It’s important to understand, for the sake of context, that Jodel lost a CTO around the end of 2016, and was almost effectively without a CTO until August 2017 - the time that I joined.
+There was a lot of senior guidance on the tech side, but I don’t think there was an overall strategy for some of these things.
 A really interesting thing happened during that time.
 The several separate teams, Android, iOS, the backend and infra teams, all started noticing that they needed some form of automation - some form of pipelines, or continuous integration, and started working on setting up solutions for their own team.

 The Android team started with their pipeline, focusing on unit tests and integration tests.
 The backend guys, I think they already had Flightplan at the time, started integrating Docker into theirs, doing auto-scaling, and similar things.
 Each of the teams slowly started doing their own thing.

-Considering the brief time that they had and not having any sort of strong leadership from the technical side, they did not just say “we are going to do automation work, so we’re not working on features for a while”.
-They advanced, each one of them on their own direction.
+Considering the brief time that they had and the fact that they didn’t have any sort of strong leadership from the technical side, they did not cross their arms and stopped improvements – they advanced, each one of them on their own direction, and improved their own local processes and systems.
 When I joined and saw that this is what happened I was very, very happy because we had three different teams, three different groups of people, who all have their own idea of the value that automation brings.
 They’ve all solved their own problems so they saw from up-close how automation is important, how automating certain things has helped them, and how they were able to solve their own problems.
+People tend to do good things when left unmanaged – it’s awesome to see this happening and works great for me since I’m a very strong opponent of micro-management.

 I think up until now, the journey has been a bit like that.
 Different teams doing whatever they could do and whatever they felt that would help them.
 Now there’s a strong strategy in place and focus on these topics.